 The information in this document was created from the devices in a specific lab environment.
 All of the devices used in this document started with a cleared (default) configuration.
 If your network is live, make sure that you understand the potential impact of any command.

 AnyConnect-EAP, also known as aggregate authentication, allows a Flex Server to authenticate the AnyConnect client using the Cisco proprietary AnyConnect-EAP method.
 Unlike standard based Extensible Authentication Protocol (EAP) methods such as EAP-Generic Token Card (EAP-GTC), EAP- Message Digest 5 (EAP-MD5) and so on, the Flex Server does not operate in EAP pass-through mode.
 All EAP communication with the client terminates on the Flex Server and the required session key used to construct the AUTH payload is computed locally by the Flex Server.
 The Flex Server has to authenticate itself to the client using certificates as required by the IKEv2 RFC.

 Local user authentication is now supported on the Flex Server and remote authentication is optional.
 This is ideal for small scale deployments with less number of remote access users and in environments with no access to an external Authentication, Authorization, and Accounting (AAA) server.
 However, for large scale deployments and in scenarios where per-user attributes are desired it is still recommended to use an external AAA sever for authentication and authorization.
-The AnyConnect-EAP implementation permits the use of Radius or TACACS for remote authentication, authorization and accounting.
+The AnyConnect-EAP implementation permits the use of Radius for remote authentication, authorization and accounting.

 Authenticating and Authorizating users using the Local Database

 Note: In order to authenticate users against the local database on the router, EAP needs to be used.
 However, in order to use EAP, the local authentication method has to be rsa-sig, so the router needs a proper certificate installed on it, and it can't be a self-signed certificate.